Sunday Emmanuel (footballer)

-Sunday Chukwuemeka Emmanuel (born 25 February 1992) is a Nigerian professional footballer who plays as a striker for Dhaka Mohammedan in the Bangladesh Premier League.
+Sunday Chukwuemeka Emmanuel (born 25 February 1992) is a Nigerian professional footballer who plays as a striker for Bangladesh Premier League club Bashundhara Kings.

 Career

 Emmanuel started his career in Nigeria before playing for a host of Vietnamese clubs.
 In 2014, he was transferred to SV Grödig of Austria.

 He made his international debut against Angola.
+Emmanuel Sunday made his debut for Bashundhara Kings 12 august in Qatar during the AFC Challenge League.